 At the heart of the village is Mote House, a Grade II* listed Georgian mansion, which we have restored to its original beauty.
 Inside Mote House, you will find the Audley Club – with a luxury health club, swimming pool, library, bar/bistro and the Romney Restaurant.

 Work has recently begun on the final stage of development which consists of 51 one and two bedroom properties, many with balconies or terraces.
-Off-plan reservations are already being taken and more than half of these luxury properties have already been sold.
+Off-plan reservations are already being taken and more than half of these luxury properties have now been sold.
 Contact our sales team for further details and availability of these unique Grade II* listed and new build properties.

 In order to help make moving as stress-free as possible, Part Exchange and other services are available on all our properties, click here to find out more.

 If you would like to see more of Audley Mote House we are happy to show you around.
 To book a visit, simply call us.
 The Sales Office is open daily from 9am to 5.30pm

 Below is a Video Tour of Mote House